edgexfoundry/device-sdk-c/README.v2.md

 The tags in `edgex_propertytype` are now scoped with the `Edgex_` prefix, although the old type names are still available via `#define` constants.

+The command request now contains a 'mask' field.
+If this is nonzero, implementations of the put handler should first read the current value in the resource, then compute `(current-value & mask) | request-value` and write that value.
+The driver should lock the resource so as to make this operation atomic.

 Data is stored in an `iot_data_t` using the following functions:

 ```